Artificial Intelligence-based

 Clinical Decision Support using Predictive AI Models

-Praedigo addresses the significant burden of identifying patients with potential diseases by utilizing cutting-edge AI models that have been trained on the data of thousands of patients.
+Our work addresses the significant burden of identifying patients with potential diseases by utilizing cutting-edge AI models that have been trained on the data of millions of patients.

 Diabetic Polyneuropathy